-Bio: Jenna Burrell is an Assistant Professor in the School of Information at UC Berkeley.
+Bio: Jenna Burrell is an Associate Professor in the School of Information at UC Berkeley.
 Her first book Invisible Users: Youth in the Internet Cafes of Urban Ghana (The MIT Press) came out in May 2012.
 She completed her PhD in 2007 in the department of Sociology at the London School of Economics.
 Before pursuing her PhD she was an Application Concept Developer in the People and Practices Research Group at Intel Corporation.
 Her interests span many research topics including theories of materiality, user agency, transnationalism, post-colonial relations, digital representation, and especially the appropriation of Information and Communication Technologies (ICTs) by individuals and groups on the African continent.

 Older Work and HCI Research (2000 – 2003):

 Formerly, I worked at Intel Corporation in the People and Practices Research Group as an application concept developer.
 This job was a combination of technical work and ethnographic research.
 My co-workers were (and still are) doing some fascinating studies of patterns of technology adoption in the domestic spaces of Asian nations and alternative forms of technology access in places like Canar, Ecuador and Santiago, Chile to extend PC and Internet access beyond the 10% of the world that currently has it.

 I personally did research that was a little closer to home.
 I observed the work practices of factory technicians in Intel’s microprocessor plants, studied general contractors on construction sites, and agricultural production work on Oregon vineyards all with an eye on developing new computing technologies for mobile, collaborative workers.
 I also did a study of Indian high-tech workers and their use of ICTs at home to maintain connections with family, friends, and cultural practices while abroad.

 - Papers Published While at Intel